Architecture

 In the example configuration we want to install GRUB so that it

-reads its information from the boot-partition /dev/hda2, and installs the GRUB boot record on the hard
+reads its information from the boot-partition /dev/hda2,

-drive's MBR (master boot record) so that the first thing we see when we turn on
+that the first thing we see when we turn on the computer is the GRUB prompt.

 The tab completion mechanism of GRUB can be used from within GRUB.

-For instance, if you type in "root (" followed by a
+For instance, if you type in "root (" followed by a TAB,

-available partitions to choose from (such as hd0,0).
+partitions to choose from (such as hd0,0).

 By using the tab completion, setting up GRUB should be not that